nicklockwood/layout/README.md

 Layout does not currently support using XML to define supplementary `UICollectionReusableView` instances, but this will be added in future.

-As with `UITableViewController`, Layout supports the use of `UICollectionViewController`, with the same caveats.
+Layout supports the use of `UICollectionViewController`, with the same caveats as for `UITableViewController`.

 ## Composition